oyavri/poe/README.md

 - TypeScript would be a huge improvement for developer experience...
 (I've suffered a lot from the runtime errors).
 - Moving domains to routers instead of stacking them in the program entry point (./src/server/app.js)
 - Better logging, can be considered as analytics but still worth a mention.
+- Worker does not need the API's files and vice versa.
+However, Dockerfiles of the services are not configured with that isolation.
+It would be better to have it like that.

 ## Case requirements: